Peas

 Additional Tips:

-• Rotate peas with other crops to reduce disease buildup in the soil.
+• Rotate crops to reduce disease carryover.

 Harvest – Snap, Snow, and Shelling Peas